 When patients cough during or after a meal how significant is this event?
 Are there means to determine if the cough is related to dysphagia?
-This timely course is very research-focused and examines the literature on cough and dysphagia to help speech-language pathologists and other healthcare professionals make evidence-based decisions related to the cough event.
+This research-focused course examines the literature on cough and dysphagia to help speech-language pathologists and other healthcare professionals make evidence-based decisions related to the cough event.

-Run Time: 3:35:26
+Course Overview – Run Time: 3:35:26

 The content of this online CE course does not focus exclusively on any specific proprietary product or service.
 Presenter financial and non-financial disclosures may be found in the Presenter & Disclosures area.